Marlins vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Arraez and the Miami Marlins hit the field against Nolan Arenado and the St. Louis Cardinals on Monday at 7:45 PM ET at Busch Stadium.
+Nolan Arenado and the St. Louis Cardinals will try to beat Jesus Sanchez and the Miami Marlins when the teams square off on Tuesday at 7:45 PM ET.

-The Cardinals have been listed as -120 moneyline favorites for this matchup against the Marlins (+100).
-The over/under for the matchup has been listed at 8.5 runs.
+The Cardinals are listed as -150 moneyline favorites in this matchup with the Marlins (+125).
+The over/under for the game is listed at 8 runs.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.